The more plastic we make, the more fossil fuels we need,

 Additionally, I’m trying to pick more fresh produce which comes in zero plastic, like loose tomatoes and potatoes.
 I love this ready-made mashed potato and it’s easier to prepare, but buying fresh spuds reduces my plastic footprint.
 Planet over plastic right guys. 🙌🏼

 And I’ve reduced the amount of sparking water I buy.
 This accounted for a lot of our plastic waste as we became a bit addicted to it and brought one virtually every day! 🙈 Now we’re on a budget of only two a week, which I sometimes have to remind the Sailor about.
-I’ll also be rolling it out further to sparkling water that comes in a glass bottle.
+I’ll also be rolling it out further to sparkling water that comes in a glass bottle, or invest in a Soda Stream.

 For now though, I’m getting around it by using the paper mushroom bags if I really need to, even for loose nuts.
 I’ve also started reusing a cardboard box and taking this to the shops with me to plonk all my fruit and veg in.